Parika23/Supply-Chain-Logistics/README.md

 ## IDRA Final Capstone Project

 This project analyzes supply chain data to understand demand patterns, inventory conditions, and factors affecting product movement.
-A time-aware machine learning approach is also used to predict daily demand and support inventory planning.
+A time aware machine learning approach is also used to predict daily demand and support inventory planning.

 ### Project Overview